jphavill/hugosite/if-else.md

 print("program continuing to run")

-OUTPUT: "program begins"
+OUTPUT: program begins
-"number B is bigger than number A"
+number B is bigger than number A program continuing to run
-"program continuing to run"
 ```
 ---